naveedamar/CS50P/README.md

 ## 💡 What’s Included in This Repository?

 While you won’t find any direct solutions here, I’ve included a few **original Python projects** I created along the way to reinforce my learning.
-These include small utilities, practice scripts, and experimental programs that demonstrate concepts covered in the course.
+These include my final project to this course named UFO Sightings Analyzer Version 1.1 along wtih small utilities, practice scripts, and experimental programs that demonstrate concepts covered in the course.